Flexsidee/nfc-card-payment/readme.md

 - Streamline the payment process for students, making it faster and more efficient.
 - Provide a more convenient and secure way for students to pay for their meals, reducing the need to carry cash on campus.

+Languages Used for this projects are:

+- Frontend: Html, css and js
+- Backend: PHP and MySQL
+- Microcontroller Programming: Arduino C++

 ## PROJECT SETUP

 This is divided into two sections;